 Free healthy school meals at maintained nursery and primary schools

-In line with the council’s commitment to enable children to have ‘A great start in life’ and to lead healthy lives, any nursery or primary pupil who wants one, is now able to enjoy a free and healthy meal provided at school during term time.
+In line with our commitment to give children ‘a great start in life’ all nursery or primary pupils are offered free and healthy school meals during term time.

-More information is available on our free school meals page.
-Please note that when pupils move to secondary school, it's only those who are entitled to benefits-related free school meals that will receive a free meal during term-time.
+When pupils move to secondary school, only those who are entitled to benefits-related free school meals will get a free meal during term time.

 - at least two portions of fruit and vegetables are included with every meal

-- bread, other cereals and potatoes are regularly available
+- bread, other cereals and potatoes are included with every meal

 Additionally, there are controls on the following foods:

-- deep fried food limited to no more than two portions per week
+- deep fried food is limited to no more than two portions per week

 Frequently asked questions

-Do I need to apply for a free healthy school meal?
+Do I need to apply for free healthy school meals?

-No, but you do need to let your school know if you think you may be entitled to benefits-related free school meals (FSM).
-It's important that you register for free school meals, if you think your child may be eligible, as it will enable your child’s school to receive additional funding via the Pupil Premium, totalling £1,320 per child.
+No, but you do need to let your school know if you think your child may be entitled to benefits-related free school meals (FSM).
+It's important that you register for free school meals, if your child may be eligible.
+This will enable your child’s school to get additional funding via the Pupil Premium.
 This additional government funding is used by the school to help children to make the best possible progress they can and to provide additional resources and educational experiences that they may not otherwise have access to.

-More information about who is eligible for free school meals is available on the government website.
+The government has information about who is eligible for free school meals.

 Can I provide my child with a packed lunch, instead of having a free healthy meal?

-Yes, you can still provide a packed lunch if you prefer.
-Many schools have packed lunch policies to ensure that children avoid certain foods and eat and drink healthily while at school.
-However, we hope all children will benefit from a free, healthy school meal and will join their peers in enjoying the lunch experience together.
+Yes, you can still provide a packed lunch.
+We hope all children will benefit from a free healthy school meal and will join their peers in enjoying lunch together.